nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-marketplace/delivering-a-customization-package-through-the-nuxeo-marketplace.md

 The Marketplace private channel can be used to provide any type of customization: simple XML configuration, Java code, configuration templates, libraries, etc. The only requirement is that the customization must be provided [as a Nuxeo Package]({{page space='nxdoc' page='creating-nuxeo-packages'}}).

-The target instance(s) can get the package from [Nuxeo Online Services](http://connect.nuxeo.com/) (via Internet).
+The target instance(s) can retrieve the package from Nuxeo Online Services.
 Otherwise, you can upload the package via the Local packages tab in the Admin Center or from the server command line with [NuxeoCtl]({{page space='nxdoc' page='nuxeoctl-and-control-panel-usage'}}).

 ## Uploading a Nuxeo Package